-Bitget's Protection Fund Surges to $643M in November 2024 Amid Bitcoin All-Time-High
+Bitget's Protection Fund Surges To $643M In November 2024 Amid Bitcoin All-Time-High

 Date

-(MENAFN- B2Press Online PR Service) Victoria, Seychelles – Bitget, the leading cryptocurrency exchange and Web3 company, reports a record-breaking valuation of its Protection Fund, hitting an all-time high of $643M on November 23, 2024.
+(MENAFN- B2Press) Victoria, Seychelles – Bitget, the leading Cryptocurrency exchange and Web3 company, reports a record-breaking valuation of its Protection Fund, hitting an all-time high of $643M on November 23, 2024.
 The fund, established to provide financial security for users in unprecedented market conditions, has grown significantly in parallel with the performance of Bitcoin, highlighting its stability and liquidity in the evolving crypto ecosystem.

 "Our Protection Fund's growth shows how security is a priority to us and securing user assets, especially in surging market conditions, is extremely vital," said Gracy Chen, CEO of Bitget.
 "As the industry evolves, Bitget continues to set benchmarks for safety and transparency, offering users unparalleled confidence to explore crypto opportunities during this bull market," she added.